apecloud/kubeblocks/docs/user_docs/fault_injection/http-fault.md

 # Simulate HTTP faults

-HTTP chaos experiments simulate the fault scenarios during the HTTP request and response processing.
+HTTPChaos experiments simulate the fault scenarios during the HTTP request and response processing.
 Currently, HTTPChaos supports simulating the following fault types:

 * abort: interrupts the connection
 * delay: injects latency into the request or response